-You have a friend, who has never actually done whatever task you need to do, but hey, (s)he has read all about the subject so they are going to attempt it anyway.
-What could posssibly go wrong... right?
+You have a friend, who has never actually done whatever task you need to do, but hey, they have read all about the subject so they are going to attempt it anyway.
+What Could Possibly Go Wrong?... right?

 - Eyeshield 21: The Amino Cyborgs team do only a middling amount of training, and spend more time getting juiced up and reading books on how to play football.
 This leaves them with low stamina and a poor grasp of football fundamentals when they play the Devil Bats.